-Substitute Senate Bill No. 1237 proposes significant amendments to the operations of the Connecticut Lottery Corporation (CLC), focusing on delinquency assessments, licensing processes, and advertising practices.
-The bill redefines "delinquency assessment" to include the principal amount due, penalties, and outstanding interest, and introduces a process for lottery sales agents to apply for hardship waivers regarding delinquent accounts.
-This allows agents to establish payment plans if they can demonstrate undue hardship.
-Additionally, the president of the CLC is granted the authority to reduce interest amounts owed by agents.
-The bill also streamlines vendor licensing by exempting certain ticket distributors from needing a vendor license and categorizes occupational licenses into four classes, with new application fees established for each class.
+Substitute Senate Bill No. 1237 proposes significant amendments to the operations of the Connecticut Lottery Corporation (CLC), focusing on delinquency assessments, licensing processes, advertising practices, and ticket redemption.
+The bill redefines "delinquency assessment" to include the principal amount due, penalties, and interest, and introduces a new hardship waiver process for lottery sales agents with delinquent accounts, allowing them to apply for reductions in interest owed.
+Additionally, it streamlines vendor licensing by exempting certain ticket distributors from needing a vendor license and categorizes occupational licenses into four classes with varying application fees.
+The bill also allows for provisional licensing, enabling applicants to work while their applications are processed, and mandates that vendors report disruptions to the lottery gaming system within specified timeframes.

 Statutes affected: